robwakeman/npm-scripts-igloo/README.md

 # npm-scripts-igloo

-A build process using npm scripts with Sass compilation.
+A build process using npm scripts with Sass and Babel.

 Igloo is just a silly name, because I've thrown in an igloo icon from Font Awesome.